12 Places to Celebrate the Fourth of July, New Yorker-Style

 LIC Flea & Food

-The waterfront market offers a prime viewing spot for the fireworks.
-Before the show begins, you can shop, hang out in the all-Queens beer garden and nosh on everything from lobster rolls to pizza to ”donnolis“ (the cannoli-doughnut hybrid you never knew you needed).
+What better way to spend a midweek day off than at the flea market?
+Shop, hang out in the all-Queens beer garden and nosh on everything from lobster rolls to pizza to “donnolis” (the cannoli-doughnut hybrid you never knew you needed).

 50 Bowery; 646-630-8057 or thecrownnyc.com